tsgates/arch-wiki-markdown/wiki/Udev.md

 udev replaces the functionality of both hotplug and hwdetect.

+From Wikipedia article:

 "Udev is the device manager for the Linux kernel.
 Primarily, it manages device nodes in /dev.
 It is the successor of devfs and hotplug, which means that it handles the /dev directory and all user space actions when adding/removing devices, including firmware load."
-Source: Wikipedia article

 Udev loads kernel modules by utilizing coding parallelism to provide a potential performance advantage versus loading these modules serially.